-International applicants coming from countries in which English is not the native language must demonstrate their proficiency in English by taking either the TOEFL or IELTS.
+International applicants from countries in which English is not the native language must demonstrate their proficiency in English by taking either the Test of English Foreign Language (TOEFL) or International English Language Test (IELTS).
 The required score on the TOEFL is an Internet-based score of 80.
 The required score on the IELTS is a 6.5.
 Cedarville University's institution code for the TOEFL is 1151.
 Either test must be taken within the last five years.
 This requirement may be waived if the applicant is able so show mastery of the English language as evidenced in the undergraduate transcripts by taking a full year of English at a U.S. university or college.

-- Affidavit of Financial Support Form
+Affidavit of Financial Support*

 All international applicants who are applying for a campus-based program must submit an affidavit of financial support, along with credible documentary evidence (e.g., bank statements, fixed certificates of deposit, etc.) that they have enough readily available funds to meet all expenses (i.e., tuition, room, board, fees, textbooks) for the first year of study without having to seek outside employment.
 International students are limited to on-campus employment only and cannot displace qualified U.S. citizens for such positions.